 The relationship among mental tests is called the structure of mental abilities.
-To picture the structure, imagine a three-level pyramid, as shown in Figure 1.1.
+To picture one possible structure, imagine a three-level pyramid, as shown in Figure 1.1.

 At the bottom of Figure 1.1, we have a row of 15 different tests of specific abilities.
 At the next level up, tests of similar abilities are grouped into more specific factors: reasoning, spatial ability, memory, speed of information processing, and vocabulary.
 In the illustration, tests 1, 2, and 3, for example, are all reasoning tests and tests 7, 8, and 9 are all memory tests.
-However, all these more specific factors also are related to each other.
+But all these more specific factors are also related to each other.
 Basically, people who score high on one test or factor tend to score high on the others (the numbers in the figure are illustrative correlations that show the strength of relationship between tests and factors; see more about correlations in Textbox 1.1).
-This is a key finding demonstrated over and over again.
-It strongly implies that all the factors derived from individual tests have something in common, and this common factor is called the general factor of intelligence, or g for short. g sits at the highest point on the pyramid in Figure 1.1.
-The g-factor provides a bridge between the definitions of intelligence that emphasize a general mental ability and individual tests that measure (or more accurately, estimate) specific abilities.
+This is a key finding that is demonstrated over and over again.
+It strongly implies that all the factors derived from individual tests have something in common, and this common factor is called the general factor of intelligence or g for short: g sits at the highest point on the pyramid in Figure 1.1.
+The g-factor provides Cambridge University Press & Assessment 978-1-009-29506-2 - The Neuroscience of Intelligence Richard J. Haier Excerpt More Information a bridge between the definitions of intelligence that emphasize a general mental ability and individual tests that measure (or, more accurately, estimate) specific abilities.